We have returned for another installment of Tutsday, the fantastic tutorial series brought to you by the Flow Arts Institute!

 To close off the lesson, Noel even demonstrates another way that this technique can be used.
 This shows us that there are many pathways through the flow and that we should remain open to all possibilities if we are to truly innovate.

 We at the Flow Arts Institute hope that you gathered much from Noel’s sagely advice, if you’d like to follow him on Instagram, you can do so here > @noeltech.

-A special thanks goes out to Jason Fields and Emily Bradley (Manic Pixie Dream Girl) for shooting and editing these fine tutorials.
+A special thanks go out to Jason Fields and Emily Bradley (Manic Pixie Dream Girl) for shooting and editing these fine tutorials.